John Dunlop (Unionist politician)

-John Dunlop (20 May 1910 – 10 March 1996) was a Unionist politician from Northern Ireland.
+John Dunlop (20 May 1910 – 10 March 1996) was a Northern Irish unionist politician.

+Political career

+He was the son of Martin Dunlop, and went to college in Belfast.

 He was Member of Parliament for Mid Ulster from 1974 to 1983.
 Initially elected as a member of the Vanguard Progressive Unionist Party, from 1976 he represented the short-lived breakaway United Ulster Unionist Party.
+He also supported the United Unionist Action Council, led by Ian Paisley.
 Eisenhower Fellowships selected John Dunlop in 1989 to represent Northern Ireland.
 In 1982, he stood unsuccessfully for election to the Northern Ireland Assembly, achieving the lowest-ever vote for a sitting MP at a regional-level election.